Medical expert of the article

 Prognosis of hepatic encephalopathy

-The prognosis of hepatic encephalopathy depends on the severity of the liver-cell insufficiency.
-In patients with relatively safe liver function, but with intensive collateral circulation in combination with an increased content of nitrogenous compounds in the intestine, a better prognosis, and worse in patients with acute hepatitis.
+The prognosis of hepatic encephalopathy depends on the severity of hepatocellular insufficiency.
+In patients with relatively intact liver function, but with intensive collateral circulation in combination with an increased content of nitrogen compounds in the intestine, the prognosis is better, and in patients with acute hepatitis, it is worse.

 The influence of the liver on mental activity has been known since ancient times.
-Around 2000 BC.
-The Babylonians considered the liver a source of abilities for prediction and clairvoyance and used the name of this organ as the word for "soul" or "mood."
-In ancient Chinese medicine (Neiching, 1000 BC), the liver was regarded as a storehouse of blood and a receptacle for the soul.
-In 460-370 years.
-BC.
-Hippocrates described the patient as a hepatitis, who "barked like a dog, could not stop and said things that could not be understood."
+Around 2000 BC, the Babylonians considered the liver to be the source of divination and clairvoyance, and used the name of this organ as a word meaning "soul" or "mood."
+In ancient Chinese medicine (Neiching, 1000 BC), the liver was considered a blood reservoir and a seat of the soul.
+In 460-370 BC, Hippocrates described a patient with hepatitis who "barked like a dog, could not stop, and said things that were impossible to understand."